Clearing SRC Review

 - Confirm that you have filled out the Return Shipping Information

-- If all is completed, will provide you with a DS1 Inspection Card for the next step
+- If all is completed, will provide you with a Initial Inspection Card (needed for the next step) and your Finalist Medal

 Step 5 - Display and Safety Inspection (Initial Project Inspection)

-At the Forms Check/Return Shipping step, you will be provided with the Display and Safety Inspection Card (DS1).
-This will have your project ID and name printed on it (please be sure that you are provided the correct card.)
+At the Forms Check/Return Shipping step, you will be provided with the Display and Safety Initial Inspection Card.
+This will have your project ID,name, and project barcode printed on it (please be sure that you are provided the correct card.)

-- Take the DS1 Inspection Card to the Display & Safety Inspection area at the HUB to notify them that you are ready for inspection.
-They will take your DS1 card and will process them in the order they are received.
+- Take the Initial Inspection Card to the Display & Safety Inspection area at the HUB to notify them that you are ready for inspection.
+They will take your Initial Inspection card and process them in the order they are received.

 - If there is no volunteer that can assist you when you first arrive, return to your booth immediately and wait for a Display and Safety Inspection volunteer to inspect your project.
 This inspection must be conducted with the finalist(s) of the project and cannot be done by an adult or another member of the Official Party.

 - When the inspector arrives, he/she will go through a checklist that reflects the Intel ISEF Display and Safety Regulations of the International Rules.
 An additional D&S checklist guide is available.

-- As your project is inspected, the inspector will check off the appropriate boxes on your SRC/DS2 form that you must vertically display at your booth.
+- As your project is inspected, the inspector will check off the appropriate boxes on your Approval Form that you must vertically display at your booth.
 The inspector either will either note infractions on the Initial Inspection Card or will sign off on the Approval Form, indicating approval of the project.

-- If a finalist is cited as having an infraction, they must correct the issue, return to the Display and Safety area with their DS1 card, and go back to their project to await re-inspection.
+- If a finalist is cited as having an infraction, they must correct the issue, return to the Display and Safety area with their Initial Inspection card, and go back to their project to await re-inspection.